-It is the responsibility of all staff to ensure that they provide accurate contact details and notify (Debbie Harris/Julie Morris) immediately of any changes.
+It is the responsibility of all staff to ensure that they provide accurate contact details and notify (insert name) immediately of any changes.

-Emergency Management plan kept in Headteacher's office, school office and with relevant personnel.
+Emergency Management Plan kept in Headteacher's office, school office and with relevant personnel.

 The Local Authority has emergency plans that link in to a national strategy for dealing with crises and which include all the emergency services.